 If you are a new student, you will be required to provide photographic identification as part of your application.
 This can be scanned and emailed to us within 14 days.

 The Level 4 Diploma is equivalent to the first year of a degree.
-Typically, the Level 4 Diploma should take between 18-24 months to complete but, depending on prior knowledge of the subject and your circumstances, the Level 4 Diploma could be completed in 12 months or a longer period.
+Typically, the whole Level 4 Diploma takes between 12-18 months to complete.
+This is vary depending on your existing knowledge, experience and time available to study.
+The whole Level 4 Diploma can be completed in as little as 3 months.

 ALO will tailor your module and the support offered to help you achieve your desired outcome, in your desired timeframe.

-You can apply for an exemption for the Land Law module where you have a Law Degree, a Graduate Diploma in Law (GDL) or similar qualification.
+You can apply for an exemption for the Land Law module where you have a Law Degree, a Graduate Diploma in Law (GDL), CILEX Level 3 Land Law or similar qualification.

 To apply for an exemption you will need to provide us with evidence of your prior qualification.
 We will map your prior learning to the learning outcomes of the Land Law module and confirm whether you are eligible for an exemption.